 What is the Currency in Croatia?

 Sure, Croatia joined the EU in July 2013, but the main currency accepted is the Croatian Kuna, with no confirmed plans to move to the Euro as the country’s official currency.
-You’ll still be able to pay in Euros for certain items such as accommodation, transportation and some restaurants.
-It’s important to note that business aren’t required to accept Euros, so make sure you check what currency the restaurant uses prior to sitting down to a nice Croatian meal with a wallet full of Euros!
+Despite this, you’ll still be able to pay in Euros for certain items such as accommodation, transportation and some restaurants.
+It’s important to note that businesses aren’t required to accept Euros, so make sure you check what currency the restaurant uses prior to sitting down to a nice Croatian meal with a wallet full of Euros!
 This is especially relevant if you’ve wandered to a quaint Old Town that will most likely only accept Kuna.

 Whilst you can convert money before you leave, we would highly recommend that you convert your local money in Croatia, as the exchange rates will be much more favourable.
 Where possible; exchange your money in a bank or retrieve money from an ATM and try to avoid exchanging money at hotels or in a Bureau de Change as the rates are typically quite poor.
 Just remember to have Euro’s with you upon entering Croatia so you have money on hand if need be.